Contact Us

 How does analogue telecare work?

-Analogue telecare as we know today, prior to any switchovers, tends to work as follows:
+Analogue telecare as we know it today, before any switchovers, tends to work as follows:

 1. The end-user will have either alarms, motion sensors, or both